JasDesierto/PET/README.md

    - You'll see a message saying the pull request was successfully merged
    - My code is now in the GitHub repository!

-3. Now, go to your project folder on your pc, open the terminal, and type: `git pull`
+3. Now on your terminal type: `git pull`

    - This downloads my changes to your computer